 Here you can find all past programmes with just one mouse click:

-The choir of the University of Bern consists of a good 100 students, assistants, alumni, and other singing enthusiasts and produces one or two concert series each year.
-The concerts usually take place in spring and shortly before Christmas.
+The Unichor Bern consists of about 100 students, employees and alumni of the university and other singing enthusiasts.
+We prepare either one large annual concert or two half-yearly concerts.
+The concerts usually take place in spring, and possibly before Christmas.

-Besides the rehearsals, there is of course also a place for socialising.
-After rehearsals, we always go out for a drink together.
-And during the annual spaghetti and fondue dinners and the rehearsal weekend, you learn a lot about your fellow singers.
+In addition to rehearsals, there is also the option to socialise.
+After rehearsals, those who have time and want to, go out for a drink together.
+At the spaghetti and fondue dinner and the rehearsal weekend, you can get to know your choir colleagues even better.

 "Uni due tre" is the Gymnaestrada group of the University Sport Bern.